What is academic misconduct?

 - The Committee will determine whether there is sufficient reason to challenge the decision of the original Misconduct Committee.

-- Where the Committee concludes such reason is present, they can modify or reverse the findings or order(s) of the Misconduct Committee.
+- Where the Committee concludes such justification is present, they can modify or reverse the findings or order(s) of the Misconduct Committee.

 - The decision of the Committee will normally be communicated to you and relevant staff within 5 working days of the decision.